 The Bonner Program provides students opportunities to hone their skills and identity, discern their abilities as change-makers, and use their experience in a range of service leadership roles.

-The Bonner Program provides a pathway to prepare students for capacity-building or social action capstone projects that culminates their Bonner and undergraduate experience in a meaningful and integrated way.
+The Bonner Program provides a pathway to prepare students for capacity-building or social action capstone projects that culminates their Bonner and undergraduate experience.

 Bonners reflect on their four year service experiences and articulate personal transformations in their Senior Presentations of Learning (POL) which are often public events.